sudhirvaghela15/Example_iOS/README.md

 <h1>Avoid Switch Cases In TableView And Collection View</h1>

-<p>Are you tired of wrestling with switch cases that clutter your code, making it harder to maintain or extend?
+<p>Are you tired of dealing with switch cases that clutter your code, making it harder to maintain or extend?
 Do complex conditional statements frustrate you, limiting your ability to write reusable and clean code?
 If so, you're not alone.
 In this article, we’ll explore how to break free from the constraints of switch cases and embrace more flexible, extensible, and maintainable solutions for your codebase.</p>

-<p>Consider a common scenario in app development where you have a list view with sections and multiple types of cells.
+<p>Consider a common scenario in app development where you have a list view with multiple types of cells.
 Each cell has its own unique layout and behavior.
 Traditionally, you may have used a switch case statement and if else to handle the different cell types, leading to a massive and unwieldy block of code.
 But what happens when you need to add a new type of cell?
 It quickly becomes a headache, involving extensive modifications to the existing code and violating the SOLID principle of open-closed design.</p>

 <img width="647" alt="image" src="https://github.com/user-attachments/assets/db9626ef-f4a3-4680-9e93-1cb8385eb40c" />

-<p>In the abov screenshots, let’s say we want to introduce a new type of cell with a
+<p>In the above screenshots, let’s say we want to introduce a new type of cell with a
   completely different layout and functionality.
-With the switch case approach, we would need to modify the existing code, add a new case or else if, and handle the specific logic for the new cell type.
+With the switch case approach, we would need to modify the existing code, add a new case, and handle the specific logic for the new cell type.
 This not only introduces overhead development effort but also makes the code less maintainable and prone to errors.</p>